- Home

 11. Bananas

-Bananas are tasty, filling, and a great snack for when you feel low on energy.
+Bananas are tasty, filling, and a great energy-boosting snack.

 While they’re a good source of natural sugar, bananas’ high fibre content slows down the digestion of that sugar for a slow, steady energy release.
 And, because they’re high in simple carbs and low in fat, for most people, ripe bananas are easy to digest.